 Com3210, news editing: An undergraduate skills course that introduces students to the roles editors play in news content, from grammar to gatekeeping to graphics and on into ethics.

-Com5080, history and law of American journalism: An undergraduate/graduate course that looks at how journalism developed in the US alongside the legal system in which it operates
+Com5710, media ethics and law: An undergraduate/graduate course that looks at the ethics of media practice and the legal system in which US media operate

 Com5700, political reporting: An undergraduate/graduate course that emphasizes understanding and reporting events and processes that help people make sense of their political lives